READ N TRY

-Air Quality PM2.5
+Air Quality PM2.5 Sensors

-I was concerned about air quality during sanding of my wooden projects.
+I was concerned about air quality during the sanding of my wooden projects.
 I use N-95 respirators and HEPA air purifies for safety but I couldn’t quantify the air quality to see if my safety measures are adequate or not.
 Eventually measuring air quality became a topic of interest.
 Let me share my findings.

 In addition to using a Festool dust extractor I have one of these Winix air purifiers near my wood sanding place.
 I noticed that it catches not only fine wooden particles but also some dust.